strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 Let's play with some basic filters in the filter bar.
 We have already seen how Wireshark can filter on IP addresses.
 But we can also filter on protocols.

-To start, just type l.
+To start, just type a lowercase L.

 Notice how Wireshark tries to help you with possible completion options as you type.